How to Setup Squid Proxy Cache in Azure (Secure Your Network/Internet)

-Quickly and easily set up Squid proxy cache server in Azure using the Squid Proxy Azure marketplace listing.
+To setup and install Squid proxy cache server in Azure, the easiest way is to use the Squid Proxy Azure marketplace image.
 Our Squid proxy comes fully configured ready to start using in your Azure tenant.
 Install any of the different Linux flavors below.
+Secure your internet usage and internal applications.

 Setup / Install Squid Proxy Cache on Azure